gamingwithevets/000_site/README.md

 Using Snip & Sketch and Microsoft Paint, I was able to get the hex value of the color of the site's background.
 And I used the original video to ultimately recreate the HTML page.

-And since the original page downloaded an unzipped version of the virus, I also downloaded the virus and unzipped it.
+~~And since the original page downloaded an unzipped version of the virus, I also downloaded the virus and unzipped it.
 I have included the original repo license for 000.exe.
-Please don't sue me, FlyTech!
+Please don't sue me, FlyTech!~~

+In fear of FlyTech sueing me I linked to the ZIP archive on [FlyTech's 000.exe GitHub repository](https://github.com/FlyTechVideos/000exe/releases/download/1.0/000.zip).
+Password is 000.

 # Where is the website?
 It's available at [https://gamingwithevets.github.io/000_site](https://gamingwithevets.github.io/000_site)!